msrks/CarND-Vehicle-Detection/writeup_template.md

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+#### 1. Briefly discuss any problems / issues in my implementation, where my pipeline likely fail, what I can do to make it more robust.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+* issue: pipeline is slow

+* difficult case: if it's night, my pipeline may fail to detect vehicles

+* other technique to make it more robust: use Convolutional Neural Network for Object Detection (Faster RCNN, SSD, YOLO, ..)